radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 a discussion of signaling.
 ```

+That specification, however, still required that the systems still act as client and server.
+The client connects to the server, and sends only requests.
+The server waits for client connections, and only sends responses.
+This flow of packets is referred to as the "forward" path.

-These specifications assume that a RADIUS client can directly contact a RADIUS server, which is the normal "forward" path for packets between a client and server.
-However, it is not always possible for the RADIUS server to send CoA packets to the RADIUS client.
-If a RADIUS server wishes to act as a CoA client, and send CoA packets to the NAS (CoA server), the "reverse" path can be blocked by a firewall, NAT gateway, etc.  That is, a RADIUS server has to be reachable by a NAS, but there is usually no requirement that the NAS is reachable from a public system.
-To the contrary, there is usually a requirement that the NAS is not publicly accessible.
+The limitation of this design is that it assumes that a RADIUS client can always contact a RADIUS server.
+When a RADIUS server wishes to send CoA packets to a RADIUS client, it must initiate a new connection "reverse" path to that client.
+Any existing TLS connection from that client is ignored, and is not used.
+Even worse, the "reverse" path can be blocked by a firewall, NAT gateway, etc.

+The design of RADIUS requires that a RADIUS server has to be reachable by a NAS.
+But the reverse path is only usable when the RADIUS client and server share a common and open network.
+The existence of a firewall, NAT gateway, etc. between a client and server makes it impossible to create a reverse path, making it impossible to use the CoA functionality of {{RF5176}}.

 This scenario is most evident in a roaming / federated environment such as Eduroam or OpenRoaming.
-It is in general impossible for a home server to signal the NAS to disconnect a user.
-There is no direct reverse path from the home server to the NAS, as the NAS is not publicly addressible.
-Even if there was a public reverse path, it would generally be unknowable, as intermediate proxies can (and do) attribute rewriting to hide NAS identies.
+Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.
+In manu roaming environments, there is no direct reverse path from the home server to the NAS, as the NAS is not publicly addressible.
+Even if there was a public reverse path, the chain of proxies effectively hides the location of the NAS.
+Intermediate proxies can (and do) rewrite packet contents to hide NAS identies.
+It is therefore in many cases impossible for a home server to signal the NAS to disconnect a user.

 These limitations can result in business losses and security problems, such as the inability to disconnect an online user when their account has been terminated.

-As the reverse path is usally blocked, it means that it is in general possible only to send CoA packets to a NAS when the NAS and RADIUS server share the same private network (private IP space or IPsec).
-Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.

 This specification solves that problem.
 The solution is to simply allow CoA packets to go in "reverse" down an existing RADIUS/TLS connection.
 That is, when a NAS connects to a RADIUS server it normally sends request packets (Access-Request, etc.) and expects to receive response packets (Access-Accept, etc.).
 This specification extends RADIUS/TLS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.